zenml-io/zenml/docs/book/user-guide/production-guide/cloud-orchestration.md

 The easiest cloud orchestrator to start with is the [Skypilot](https://skypilot.readthedocs.io/) orchestrator running on a public cloud.
 The advantage of Skypilot is that it simply provisions a VM to execute the pipeline on your cloud provider.

 Coupled with Skypilot, we need a mechanism to package your code and ship it to the cloud for Skypilot to do its thing.
 ZenML uses [Docker](https://www.docker.com/) to achieve this.
 Every time you run a pipeline with a remote orchestrator, [ZenML builds an image](../advanced-guide/infrastructure-management/connect-your-git-repository.md) for the entire pipeline (and optionally each step of a pipeline depending on your [configuration](../advanced-guide/infrastructure-management/containerize-your-pipeline.md)).
 This image contains the code, requirements, and everything else needed to run the steps of the pipeline in any environment.
-ZenML then pushes this image to the container registry configured in your stack, and the orchestrator pulls the image when its ready to execute a step.
+ZenML then pushes this image to the container registry configured in your stack, and the orchestrator pulls the image when it's ready to execute a step.

 To summarize, here is the broad sequence of events that happen when you run a pipeline with such a cloud stack: